-- Usability – how intuitive is the interface, can you easily add products without the need for a developer?
+- How usable is it?
+How intuitive is the interface?
+Can you easily add products without needing a developer?
+Are the templates clean?

-And, talking about selling internationally, the number one selection criteria when considering a CMS will be being able to set up a multilingual ecommerce store, so you can actually communicate with your new target markets in their native languages.
+Talking about selling internationally, the number one selection criteria when considering a CMS will be being able to set up a multilingual ecommerce store, so you can actually communicate with your new target markets in their native languages.

-And, the best part.
-Weglot is compatible with all CMS platforms.
-So, no matter what ecommerce technology you create your store on, it will be 100% translated with Weglot!
+The best part is that Weglot is compatible with all the leading ecommerce CMS platforms.
+So, no matter what ecommerce technology you create your store on, it will be 100% translatable with Weglot!

 So, with that in mind, let’s take a look at some of our ecommerce customers using Weglot to create multilingual ecommerce stores.
-We’ll give you a sense of what you can achieve with our translation solution on each of the top ecommerce platforms – with WordPress/WooCommerce, Shopify, Squarespace, BigCommerce and even Wix being used to sell online.
+We’ll give you a sense of what you can achieve with our translation solution on each of the top ecommerce platforms – with WordPress/WooCommerce, Shopify, Squarespace, BigCommerce, and Wix.

 Best multilingual ecommerce sites

 Dutch company Wheat Straws uses its Shopify ecommerce store to do more than just sell.
-With a mix of environmental campaigning, plus selling a product that reduces the impact plastic has on the environment, Wheat Straws also practices what it preaches by donating 2% of every sale to the ocean cleanup.
+With a mix of environmental campaigning, and selling a product that reduces the impact plastic has on the environment, Wheat Straws practices what it preaches by donating 2% of every sale toward ocean cleanup.

-And, in terms of selling internationally?
-Take a look at that fully translated checkout, so both Dutch and English speaking clients can understand the whole buying process.
+Take a look at the store’s fully translated checkout and see how both Dutch- and English-speaking clients can understand the whole buying process.

 Note their translated banners on the top of the website, ensuring people speaking either of the two languages understand their current shipping deals.
-Plus, a fully translated FAQ section means there’s no confusion when it comes to delivery times and rates.
+Plus, you’ve got a fully translated FAQ section (which means there’s no confusion when it comes to delivery times and rates!).

-They’ve also gone the extra mile when it comes to localization and made their Wheat Straws available to purchase in three different currencies, so potential buyers don’t need to mess around with their own currency converter.
+They’ve also gone the extra mile when it comes to localization and made their Wheat Straws available for purchase in three different currencies.
+This way, potential buyers don’t need to mess around with their own currency converter.

 We’re hoping it’s just a matter of time before Wheat Straws adds a few more languages to their site, so their plastic reducing message can continue to spread further around the world!

-This premium artisan honey company, Raw, brings to the fore high-end honey products, with beautifully designed packaging and a website to match – whilst using WooCommerce as their CMS of choice.
+This premium artisan honey company, Raw, brings to the fore high-end honey products with beautifully designed packaging and a website to match.
+Raw runs on WooCommerce.

-Born in the south of Lebanon to a small family of beekeeping, this entrepreneur has made it his passion to produce honey based on decades of experience and with the proper scientific know-how.
+Born in the south of Lebanon to a small family into beekeeping, Raw’s creator is passionate about producing honey based on decades of experience and with proper scientific know-how.

 When it comes to its multilingual ecommerce capabilities, Raw showcases Weglot’s ability to support the translation and display of right to left languages.
-Proving that localization is key to giving different audiences the experience they’re used to.
+Such localization is key to giving audiences the native experiences they’re used to.

 This online Spanish eyewear store, Optica Rius, was set up by three sisters with a family history of selling glasses that dates back to 1950.

 A quick look at their site shows how seriously they’ve taken their localization.
-With a translated blog in both Spanish and English, they ensure both their target markets are given the same brand experience.
+With a translated blog in both Spanish and English, they ensure both their target markets get the same brand experience.

-The seamless translated checkout process is completely taken care of by Weglot, so the consumer can enjoy product to purchase translation.
+The seamless translated checkout process is completely taken care of by Weglot.

 But, adding so many languages to a Wix site is certainly no easy feat if you’re not using a translation app like Weglot (check out how to make your Wix site multilingual to find out more).